This article was originally published on the CABI BioProtection Portal blog. Visit the original blog post here.

 - Protecting natural habitats near farmland

-Pest control is required only if the action thresholds are exceeded.
+Pest control is required when the action thresholds are exceeded and when preventive actions cannot help anymore.

 - Heat/cold treatment